Hindenburg disaster: Sabotage hypothesis

 However, opponents of the sabotage hypothesis argued that only speculation supported sabotage as a cause of the fire, and no credible evidence of sabotage was produced at any of the formal hearings.
 Erich Spehl died in the fire and was therefore unable to refute the accusations that surfaced a quarter of a century later.
 The FBI investigated Joseph Späh and reported finding no evidence of Späh having any connection to a sabotage plot.
-According to his wife, Evelyn, Späh was quite upset over the accusations – she later recalled that her husband was outside their home cleaning windows when he first learned that he was suspected of sabotaging the Hindenburg, and was so shocked by the news that he almost fell off the ladder on which he was standing.
+According to his wife, Evelyn, Späh was upset and shocked over the accusations.

 Neither the German nor the American investigation endorsed any of the sabotage theories.
 Proponents of the sabotage hypothesis argue that any finding of sabotage would have been an embarrassment for the Nazi regime, and they speculate that such a finding by the German investigation was suppressed for political reasons.
 However, it has also been suggested that numerous crewmen subscribed to the sabotage hypothesis because they refused to accept any flaws with the airship or pilot error.

-Some more sensational newspapers claimed that a Luger pistol with one round fired was found among the wreckage and speculated that a person on board committed suicide or shot the airship.
+Sensational newspapers claimed that a Luger pistol with one round fired was found among the wreckage and speculated that a person on board committed suicide or shot the airship.
 However, there is no evidence suggesting an attempted suicide or official report confirming the presence of a Luger pistol.
 Initially, before inspecting the scene himself, Eckener mentioned the possibility for a shot as the cause of the disaster, because of threatening letters they received.
 At the German enquiry Eckener discounted a shot – among many possibilities – as the cause as nearly impossible and highly improbable.